shoukolate/Retrofit-GET-android/README.md

-# Retrofit-GET-android
+# Retrofit GET android
-An android app example to understand implementation of GET request
+An android app example to understand implementation of GET request.